sabrielmoni/sabrielmoni/README.md

-- 👋 Hi, I’m @sabrielmoni
+- 👋 Hi, I’m Sabrina Elmoni
 - 👀 I’m interested in machine learning, neuroscience and books

-- 🌱 I’m currently learning data analysis and visualization.
+- 🌱 I’m currently learning mobile development
   I'm new at this and I look forward to sharing my upcoming projects with you!

 - 📫 How to reach me ...